WHAT IS DOUBLE GLAZING?

 Still, many people don’t realise they are an incredibly energy-efficient solution for all Australian climates.

 While some energy-efficient products can only reduce heat loss or gain—or both—inefficiently, quality double glazing is different.

-Its unique insulation properties keep the home cooler in summer and warmer in winter by limiting the flow of hot or cold air between the two panes.
+Its unique insulation properties keep the home cooler in summer and warmer in winter by limiting the hot or cold airflow between the two panes.
 Not only does this make the home comfortable year-round, but it also helps minimise reliance on artificial heating and cooling.